pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_process.rst

 .. note:: On-site acceptance tests can be executed on the same machine as in the FAT, under the assumption
-    that the Data Cube is made available as read-only and the publishing server can be deployed as a Docker container.
+    that the FCIDECOMP software is made available as read-only and the publishing server can be deployed as a Docker container.